Standard vs Itemized

 • Some situations make itemizing especially attractive.
 If you are a homeowner, you can benefit a lot by itemizing your expenses.

-• When it comes to charitable donations, you can deduct up to 100% of your AGI unlike the standard tax deduction, where you can only deduct up to $300 of charitable contributions made in cash.
+• When it comes to charitable donations, you can deduct up to 60% of your AGI.

 • Itemizing may allow you to shield more income from taxes and lower your overall tax bill, depending on your situation.